gregdavisd/DAEBlend/README.md

 - Morph targets (shape keys)
 - Cameras
 - Lamps

+There is no stable release yet so clone the latest files from the repository to get the latest bug fixes and features.

 Elements are given meaningful identifiers that can be related back to the original Blender document.
 Relating the XML tags back to Blender helps when editing the XML document post export.